akki2825/akkikek.github.io/_pages/about.md

 **I'm Akhilesh**.
 I’m a Natural Language Processing (NLP) Engineer working on Indic languages.
 I delight myself in building computational tools for natural language processing.

-After earning my Bachelor’s in Automobile Engineering, I have since moved on to teach myself Computer Science and Linguistics.
+After earning my **Bachelor’s in Automobile Engineering**, I have since moved on to teach myself **Computer Science and Linguistics**.

-Much of my interests were shaped through my professional journey, and have since explored jobs from a car mechanic to a software engineer, but the majority has been NLP engineering in startups.
+Much of my interests were shaped through my professional journey, and have since explored jobs from **a car mechanic to a software engineer**, but the majority has been **NLP engineering** in startups.

 Having worked with early stage startups most of my career, I have had the opportunity to build on many fronts such as _Machine Translation Systems_, _Voice assistants_, and _Multilingual Chatbots_, and the good fortune of having great managers, colleagues and friends who have helped me enjoy every role so far.